Customer data management company Amperity raises $50M – TechCrunch

 And just to be clear: This is only using first-party data collected by the brand itself, not third-party data purchased from other companies.
 In fact, when I brought this up, Shahani told me he has a “very strong and convicted belief in the sanctity of the relationship between the consumer and brands.”

 Amperity says that in 2018, its annual recurring revenue grew 355% year-over-year.
-Although the startup only launched in 2016, it’s already signed up an impressive roster of customers like Starbucks, Gap Inc., TGI Fridays and Planet Fitness.
+Although the startup only launched in 2016, it’s already signed up an impressive roster of customers, like Starbucks, Gap Inc., TGI Fridays and Planet Fitness.

 Shahani said that when they sign up with Amperity, most of these businesses are already trying to use customer data to improve their messaging, but they aren’t able to do so in “a real-time, in-the-moment, frequent way,” and they aren’t effectively merging data from different channels into a single profile.

-He also argued that while Salesforce and Adobe have announced plans to move into this market, it was “kind of an intention announcement”: “There aren’t any real customers behind it, there aren’t any real use cases deployed.”
+He also argued that while Salesforce and Adobe have announced plans to move into this market, it was “kind of an intention announcement” — “There aren’t any real customers behind it, there aren’t any real use cases deployed.”

 As the large marketing clouds build up their offerings, Shahani suggested that Amperity will still have the advantage of a “network effect,” with businesses recommending the company’s platform to each other, and will also benefit from an interest in standalone, “best-in-class” products.